-Elecraft 1-Year Limited Warranty
+Elecraft's 1-Year Limited Warranty

-This warranty is effective as of the date of first consumer purchase.
+This warranty is effective as of the date of first consumer purchase (or if shipped from factory, date product is shipped to customer).
 It covers both our kits and fully assembled products.
 For kits, before requesting warranty service, you should fully complete the assembly, carefully following all instructions in the manual.